-This draft report proposes that the importation of commercially produced okra fruit to Australia from all commercial production areas of India be permitted, subject to a range of biosecurity requirements.
+This final report recommends that the importation of commercially produced okra fruit to Australia from all commercial production areas of India be permitted, subject to a range of biosecurity requirements.

-Included in this draft report are details of plant pests that are of biosecurity concern to Australia and that have potential to be associated with the importation of fresh okra fruit from India.
-Also included are the risk assessments for the identified quarantine pests and regulated articles, and, where required, proposed risk management measures to reduce the biosecurity risk to an acceptable level, that is, to achieve the appropriate level of protection (ALOP) for Australia.
+This report contains details of plant pests that are of biosecurity concern to Australia and that have potential to be associated with the importation of fresh okra fruit from India.
+Also included are the risk assessments for the identified quarantine pests and regulated articles, and, where required, recommended risk management measures to reduce the biosecurity risk to an acceptable level, that is, to achieve the appropriate level of protection (ALOP) for Australia.

-Ten quarantine pests have been identified in this risk analysis as requiring risk management measures to reduce the biosecurity risk to an acceptable level.
+Nine quarantine pests have been identified in this risk analysis as requiring risk management measures to reduce the biosecurity risk to an acceptable level.
 These pests are:

-- fruit flies: peach fruit fly (Bactrocera zonata) and melon fly (Zeugodacus cucurbitae) - mealybugs: papaya mealybug (Paracoccus marginatus), Madeira mealybug (Phenacoccus madeirensis) and cotton mealybug (Phenacoccus solenopsis) - scale insect: mulberry scale (Pseudaulacaspis pentagona) - thrips: Eurasian flower thrips (Frankliniella intonsa) and melon thrips (Thrips palmi) - spider mites: red okra spider mite (Tetranychus macfarlanei) and okra mite (Tetranychus truncatus).
+- fruit flies: peach fruit fly (Bactrocera zonata) and melon fly (Zeugodacus cucurbitae) - mealybugs: papaya mealybug (Paracoccus marginatus) and Madeira mealybug (Phenacoccus madeirensis) - scale insect: mulberry scale (Pseudaulacaspis pentagona) - thrips: Eurasian flower thrips (Frankliniella intonsa) and melon thrips (Thrips palmi) - spider mites: red okra spider mite (Tetranychus macfarlanei) and okra mite (Tetranychus truncatus).